Teen driver in NY crash that killed 5 children didn’t have a permit, officials say

 “This is an extremely traumatic moment,” Latimer said on Monday.
 “Recuperation of the young boy is the immediate challenge.”

 “He’s just seen five members of his family die,” Latimer continued.
-“So the kinds of questions you or I would want to ask him aren’t appropriate at this time, until things have been stabilized.”
+“The kinds of questions you or I would want to ask him aren’t appropriate at this time, until things have been stabilized.”

-Those questions, the county executive said, will eventually need to be asked, Latimer said.

 It’s not clear at this point how Smith had obtained the car.
 Also, Smith did not have a driver’s permit.
 Even if he’d had one, it is illegal for anyone under 18 years of age to drive after dark in the states where the SUV was traveling.